Referral Partner Agreement

 (b) Commission Commencement.
 Commissions begin accruing after the Qualified Referral completes their first full billing cycle payment.
 No Commission is owed on free trials, promotional periods, or billing cycles for which payment is not received.

 (c) Commission Termination.
-Commissions on a Qualified Referral cease upon the earliest of: (i) the expiration of the Commission Period (twelve months from first paid billing cycle); (ii) the customer canceling their subscription; (iii) the customer's subscription being terminated for non-payment; (iv) termination of this Agreement pursuant to Section 8; or (v) the customer's subscription reaching zero paid seats.
+Commissions on a Qualified Referral cease upon the earliest of: (i) the customer canceling their subscription; (ii) the customer's subscription being terminated for non-payment; (iii) termination of this Agreement by Company for cause under Section 8(c)(i) based on Partner's uncured material breach; or (iv) the customer's subscription no longer containing any commissionable subscription components.

 (d) No Reinstatement After Cancellation.
 Once a Qualified Referral cancels their subscription or their subscription is terminated for any reason, Commission obligations for that customer cease permanently.
 If the same customer subsequently resubscribes to Company's services, this is treated as a new customer relationship and is not attributed to Partner.